 Minimum Unit Pricing (MUP)

-Minimum Unit Pricing (MUP) is a way to establish a 'floor price' below which alcohol cannot be legally sold
+Minimum Unit Pricing (MUP) is a way to establish a ‘floor price’ below which alcohol cannot be legally sold.
+Essentially, MUP sets the lowest price an alcoholic drink can be sold.
+By law, alcohol cannot be sold cheaper than this.

-In Ireland our unhealthy use of alcohol is taking a heavy toll on our society, which impacts greatly on healthcare services and demands significant levels of public expenditure.
+In Ireland our unhealthy use of alcohol takes a heavy toll on our society, which impacts greatly on healthcare services and demands significant levels of public expenditure.

 Alcohol-related harm is most common among those with problematic drinking patterns.
 Those whose drinking is indicative of Alcohol Use Disorder are thirteen times more likely than low-risk drinkers to experience any of the following harms – health issues, being involved in an accident or in a fight, experiencing role impairment, or negative impacts on their home life.